-4.5 Current Land Use and Disturbance
+5.5 Current Land Use and Disturbance

 The study area is located in an area first named the Government Paddocks.
 In 1790 much of the land in Surry Hills was granted for grazing and became privately owned, however the Paddocks remained government property.
-On the 1829 "Plan for the neighbourhood and roads from Sydney to the estate named Mount Lachlan' (Figure 8) the study area was located within the Government Paddocks.
-The Paddocks was later named Cleveland Paddocks after Cleveland House was built in the 1820's, by the wealthy ex-convict and merchant Daniel Cooper, on the grant Cleveland Gardens (Keating & Wotherspoon 2009:109).
+On the 1829 "Plan for the neighbourhood and roads from Sydney to the estate named Mount Lachlan' (Figure 9) the study area was located within the Government Paddocks.
+The Paddocks was later named Cleveland Paddocks after Cleveland House was built in the 1820's, by the wealthy ex-convict and merchant Daniel Cooper, on the grant 'Cleveland Gardens' (Keating & Wotherspoon 2009:109).

-Figure 8: The 1829 'Plan for the neighbourhood and roads from Sydney to the estate named Mount Lachlan' including the Government paddocks (State Library of New South Wales).
+Figure 9: The 1829 'Plan for the neighbourhood and roads from Sydney to the estate named Mount Lachlan' including the Government paddocks (State Library of New South Wales).

-In 1849 the 'Plan of the Grounds in the City of Sydney, proposed to be appropriated for Railway Station and Works', was created prior to the construction of the major railway terminus mapping the surrounding area.
+The 1849 'Plan of the Grounds in the City of Sydney, proposed to be appropriated for Railway Station and Works', was created prior to the construction of the major railway terminus.
 The map shows the grounds proposed for the Sydney Railway in green with the crown lands in yellow.
-The study area is found adjacent to the property Cleveland Gardens, where Cleveland House is located, adjacent to Cleveland Street (Figure 9).
+The study area is found within the Cleveland Paddocks near Cleveland House (Figure 7).

-In an image created by John Rae (Figure 10) showing the turning of the sod in 1850 for the commencement of the railway, a variety of the city's population is seen at the event.
+In an image created by John Rae (Figure 6) showing the turning of the sod in 1850 for the commencement of the railway, a variety of the city's population is seen at the event.
 Cleveland House can be seen at the far right of the image, with the study area located approximately in the vicinity of the fence and buildings.
 In this image, Aboriginal people can be seen camped adjacent to the present study area.